At attention

 The above stance position is common in most military organizations throughout the world.
 It may also be adopted by paramilitary organizations, law enforcement, and other organizations requiring a loosely military structure such as Scouts, cadet programs, or police units, or even the Salvation Army.

 It is also used in common in civilian marching bands, fife and drum corps and drum and bugle corps.
-To stand at attention is also a means of saluting when a junior rank meets an officer or superior but he (the junior) is not wearing a cover.
+To stand at attention is also a means of saluting when a junior rank meets an officer or superior, but the junior is not wearing a cover.

-By Country
+By country

 United Kingdom and British Commonwealth

 In the United Kingdom, New Zealand Defence Force and Australian Defence Force, feet are at a 45-degree angle with heels together.
 In the Canadian forces, feet are at a 30-degree angle with heels together.
+Standing at attention is also a critical component of any audience when the Canadian national anthem (O Canada) is being played.
+It is considered very disrespectful to not stand at attention while O Canada is being played.

 Russia and Commonwealth of Independent States

 In Russia and countries of Soviet influence, on the command of attention (Смирно; Smer-nah), the soldiers of any sized unit snap their heads to the front, with their chin up and looking straight ahead.